AGS Tax Strategy

 - Southampton International Airport Limited

-This strategy document was published on 22 December 2017 and applies from the date of publication until it is superseded.
+This strategy document was reviewed on 26 November 2018 and applies from the date of publication until it is superseded.

 AGS tax arrangements

 AGS pays a range of taxes in the UK, including Corporation Tax, Employment Taxes, VAT, Insurance Premium Tax and Business Rates.

 Our tax policy is to operate both within the letter and spirit of the UK’s tax laws at all times.